liuxiao916/imu_viz_2d/imu_viz_2d/README.md

 The article about this package: https://medium.com/@hitlx916/visualize-imu-msg-from-scratch-2d-ros-rviz-b7869a804e36?source=friends_link&sk=eedc8762c40365986bd09c0cf209ed52

-# There is three cpp file
+# The function of each cpp file
 ## frame.cpp
 This is to draw a coordinate.
 Blue arrow is x nad green is y.
 Also, the orientation of greem arrow is north.